fllstx/job-skill-assessment/quizzes/git/git-quiz.md

 - [ ] Use the `diff-tree` command with the commit hash.
 - [ ] Run `git commit --info` with the commit hash.
 - [ ] Access the commit stash data with `git stash`.

-### After you make changes to a local repository, you run the following command.
-What will this do?

-`git commit -a -m "Refactor code base"`

-- [ ] Nothing, you can't use multiple options in the same command
-- [ ] Adds all new files to the staging area
-- [ ] Commits all new files with a message
-- [ ] Adds all modified files to the staging area, then commits them with a message

 ### What commands would you use to force an overwrite of your local files with the master branch?